 The Ndebele People

-The Matebele, who later on became to be known as the Ndebele people migrated from present day South Africa south of the Limpopo river in the 19th Century and settled on the south western plateau of present day Zimbabwe.
-The Ndebele speaking Matebele people were under the leadership of Mzilikazi on the settlement in the present day area of Bulawayo.
-The area inhabited by the Matebele became to be known as the land of the Matebele, or, in colonial rhetoric, Matabeleland.
+The Matabele, later corrected to Ndebele, people migrated from South Africa - first from Nguniland, Kwazulu Natal, via west of Pretoria, Gauteng - south of the Limpopo river in the 19th Century and settled on the south western plateau of present day Zimbabwe.
+The Ndebele speaking Matabele people were under the leadership of Mzilikazi on the settlement in the present day area of Bulawayo.
+The area inhabited by the Matabele came to be known as the land of the Matabele, or, in colonial rhetoric, Matabeleland.

 The Ndebele people have for long ascribed to the worship of Unkunkulu as their supreme being.
 Their religious life in general, rituals, ceremonies, practices, devotion and loyalty revolves around the worship of this Supreme Being.
 However, with the popularisation of Christianity and other religions, Ndebele traditional religion is now uncommon.
 Only a few conservatives still strongly ascribe to it.